Product Guide

 Step 5: Payment (Paid Appointments Only)

-If the selected booking type has a price, the customer is taken to a Stripe checkout page after submitting their information.
-The checkout page displays the booking type name, price, and appointment details so the customer can review everything before paying.
+If the booking type has a price, the customer is taken to a secure checkout page showing the booking type name, price, and appointment details.
+They enter their payment info and complete the purchase.

 30-Minute Reservation Window

-When a customer reaches the payment step, the selected time slot is temporarily reserved for 30 minutes.
-This prevents other customers from booking the same slot while the first customer is completing their payment.
-If the customer does not complete payment within 30 minutes, the reservation expires and the time slot becomes available again for other customers.
+When a customer reaches payment, the selected time slot is temporarily reserved for 30 minutes.
+This prevents others from booking the same slot while payment is in progress.
+If payment isn't completed within 30 minutes, the reservation expires and the slot reopens automatically.

-The Stripe checkout page showing the booking type name, price, and payment form
+The checkout page showing the booking type name, price, and payment form

 Free Appointments Skip This Step